Review Panel Terms of Reference (updated 15 Nov 2024)

 - whether the evidence does not show that the criteria have been met.

-- The Review Panel then make recommendations to the Deputy Chief Executive, Commissioning, Design and Delivery (the Associate Deputy Chief Executive, Disability Support Services, once responsibility for disability support transfer to MSD) on which NASC or EGL site decisions satisfy the relevant criteria, and which ones do not satisfy the relevant criteria.
+- The Review Panel then make recommendations to the ADCE, DSS on which NASC or EGL site decisions satisfy the relevant criteria, and which ones do not satisfy the relevant criteria.
 These recommendations are based on the outcomes of their work and are from them collectively.

 - Following final sign-off, a NASC or EGL site will be advised that:

-- Either, that the information supplied supported their decision, and they can implement it, or
+- Either the information supplied supported their decision, and they can implement it;

-- A NASC or EGL site can submit a further referral to the Review Panel if they wish to do so based on new information.
+- If they wish to do so, a NASC or EGL site can submit a further referral to the Review Panel based on new information.

 - The Review Panel’s decisions relate to levels of support that can be allocated within existing contracts or through personal budgets or individualised funding arrangements (where these are allowed within existing policy).
 The Review Panel holds no delegation to make decisions about new contracts, or funding outside of existing arrangements.